-POLICY MP C9 The local planning authority will not grant permission for any development within a declared national heritage area or site that would alter the character and ambiance of any existing building or without the approval of the Jamaica National Heritage Trust.
+The local planning authority will not grant permission for any development within a declared national heritage area or site that would alter the character and ambiance of any existing building or without the approval of the Jamaica National Heritage Trust.

-POLICY MP C10 The planning authority will not grant planning permission for any development that would alter or damage adjacent properties of similar architectural characteristics, which would adversely affect its setting.
-POLICY MP C11 All proposals for the alteration, use and extension of
+The planning authority will not grant planning permission for any development that would alter or damage adjacent properties of similar architectural characteristics, which would adversely affect its setting.

-POLICY MP C11 All proposals for the alteration, use and extension of declared national historical buildings should be designed in keeping with preservation guidelines prepared by the Jamaica National Heritage Trust.
+All proposals for the alteration, use and extension of declared national historical buildings should be designed in keeping with preservation guidelines prepared by the Jamaica National Heritage Trust.